lkingsford/EmuBay/Rules.md

 You can merge an independent if the independent has a track or station directly adjacent to the non-independent company you want to merge with, you have at least one share in either of the companies, and that company has at least one unsold share remaining (or reserved, for EBR).

 Merge with a company by putting the independent's resource cubes, free track cubes (if any), cash, and share certificate on the other company charter.
 Add the independent's revenue to the company's revenue on the dividend tracker.
-Revenue also increases (per the Revenue rules above) if either company is connected to its first port or first town by the merger.
+If either company is connected to a port for the first time, increase revenue by ₤2 for each collected cube held by the newly connected company.
 The independent's charter does not flip from its current side.

 If the company being merged with is EBR, take one of EBRs reserved shares.
 If it is another company, take one of that company's shares, and move one of EBRs reserved shares to be with the ordinary shares, available for auction.